 Where(x => x.AuthorId.HasValue)`.

-Like all filters, you can negate it with an exclamation point (!); to instead find all blog posts without an `
+Like all filters, you can negate it with an exclamation point (!).
+To find all blog posts without an `

 AuthorId`, use the following code.